turingschool-examples/backend_mod_1_prework/day_3/questions.md

 ## Day 3 Questions

 1. What is a conditional statement?
-Give three examples./n
+Give three examples.

 A conditional statement defines a set of rules that should be preformed if certain parameters are met.
 If I put in more work studying in mod 0, then mod 1 should be easier.